 Then, glue 7 sticks across (perpendicular) to form the flag shape.

 I started with the blue square in the corner.
 I just eye balled the size.

 Then use the opposite end of your brush (the end without bristles) to add 13 dots to the blue portion.
 Let that dry.

-Now we are going to made the four for the center.
+Now we are going to made the “4” for the center.
 I cut a four from paper then used that as a template.
 I used various old boxes to make some more fours….

-I just used four layers.
-I then glued these together like a sandwich.
+I stacked all four layers glued them together for a sturdy cardboard cut out.
 It is almost like your are making your own chipboard letter.
 The cardboard boxes make the four more stable and able to stand up in the center of your wreath.

 I then just used hot glue to secure the four and the flag to my wreath.